epochstamp/INFO8003-1/README.md

 ### Format

- - 3 sessions of exercises, with expected deliverable.
+3 exercice sessions and 1 project, with expected deliverables.
- - 1 project

 ### Session and projects